The Need for Healthy Housing

 The Role of Case Managers

 After intake, case managers give families an educational presentation on “healthy homes” concepts, including how to maintain a healthy home, and conduct a visual property assessment, collecting data using a baseline assessment form.
 If the referral involves a lead poisoning case, DOEE lead risk assessors also conduct a comprehensive risk assessment that identifies any lead-based paint hazards, including lead-contaminated dust and lead-contaminated bare soil, and any lead-in-water issues.
 Moreover, for all referrals, plans are in place to conduct additional environmental sampling, including for allergens in household dust.
-Finally, an asthma diagnostic, based on the National Institute of Health’s core management principles, is performed to identify any asthma management problems that might exist -- from incorrect use of medical devices to potential asthma triggers related to the child’s current routine.

 Who Can Enroll in the Program